 Apart from specialist items such as the glass and roof waterproofing, all materials were sourced locally.
 Granite cut-offs from the excavation were used to clad the two anchor blocks, ensuring the building blended harmoniously with its spectacular surroundings.

 A small horizon pool at the lower level visually integrates the dam reservoir with the lower levels of the house.

-The daytime living spaces are truly open, at once both indoors and outdoors, but sandwiched between the dominant architectural elements of roof and floor (or more accurately elevated deck) the magnificent views out into the wider landscape are accentuated, while connection to the immediate encroaching forest is ever present.
+The daytime living spaces are truly open, at once both indoors and outdoors, but sandwiched between the dominant architectural elements of roof and floor (or more accurately, elevated deck).
+The magnificent views out into the wider landscape are accentuated, while the connection to the immediate encroaching forest is ever-present.

-Obvious challenges of building in Zimbabwe limit options for construction, but this is turned to advantage to give the scheme an earthy quality, through the use of locally sourced materials and even salvaged boards to shutter the concrete, itself reliant on hand-mixers.
+Obvious challenges of building in Zimbabwe limit options for construction, but this is turned to an advantage to give the scheme an earthy quality through the use of locally sourced materials and even salvaged boards to shutter the concrete, itself reliant on hand-mixers.

-All elements are orientated to create physical adjacencies and visual privacy.
-The house sits on levels ranging between 112 and 116 metres above sea level on the edge of a cliff.
-There is another 50 metre drop to the reservoir.
+All elements are oriented to create physical adjacencies and visual privacy.
+The house sits on levels ranging between 112 and 116 meters above sea level on the edge of a cliff and there’s another 50 meter drop to the reservoir.

 The project had to deal with issues of hyper-inflation and lack of available material.
 All materials were sourced locally, except for specialist items such as the glass and the roof waterproofing.
 The granite used to clad the two anchor blocks were the ‘crusts’ cut-off that came from the granite excavation.
 The dynamite drill holes are still apparent and tie the building to the area of excavation.
 Using the granite from the site also insured that the building blended harmoniously with its surroundings.